-Everything you ever maybe wanted to know about kettlebells, and lots of stuff you probably didn’t
+Everything you ever maybe wanted to know about kettlebells, and lots of stuff you probably didn’t.
+Updated for 2017!

-Used properly, kettlebells can serve a unique place in your home fitness arsenal as an effective and efficient way to stay mobile, strong, and fit.
+Used properly, kettlebells can serve a unique place in your home fitness arsenal as an efficient way to stay mobile, strong, and fit.
 They’re also great for supplementing movement rehabilitation work on a path toward injury recovery or performance improvement.
-However, it can be difficult to wade through the large number of kettlebells available to find one that offers the best overall value in terms of usability, durability, and cost.

-Warning – this is a ridiculously long and detailed write up, so if you just want to know about a particular kettlebell use the table of contents below to skip to the Bottom Line section of any kettlebell included in the testing.
-If you’re only interesting in knowing which brand comes out on top, skip to the Recommendations section.
+Warning – this is a ridiculously long and detailed write up, so if you just want to know about a particular kettlebell use the table of contents below to skip to the Rating section of any kettlebell included in the testing.
+If you just want to know which kettlebells came out on top, skip to the Best kettlebells for home use section.

 - What’s a kettlebell?

 - My kettlebell test plan

 - My kettlebell rating scale

 - CAP Kettlebells Review